Where we are

 Coming to Macalla Farm…

-From Dublin airport travel by train or bus to Westport.
+From Dublin airport, you must travel by train or bus to Westport.
 See the by public transport tab for more information on travelling to Westport from the airport.

-Ferries are great for a slower journey and the costs are about the same – though the stress and environmental impacts are much lower!
+Ferries are great for a slower journey from the UK or France, and the costs are about the same – though the stress and environmental impacts are much lower!
 Ferries to Dublin or Dun Laoghaire (a few miles south of Dublin) can be taken from Holyhead (UK).
 For those coming from the UK who don’t wish to fly, a Sail Rail ticket is a great deal.
 Find out more about Sail Rail and connecting transport at Seat 61.

 There are also ferry services from Scotland to Belfast, from South Wales to Rosslare, and from France to Rosslare, Dublin or Cork.